openstack/cyborg/doc/specs/queens/approved/cyborg-internal-api.rst

 Other end user impact
 ---------------------

-Aside from the API, are there other ways a user will interact with this feature?

-* Does this change have an impact on python-cyborgclient?
-What does the user interface there look like?
+This change might have an impact on python-cyborgclient

 Performance Impact
 ------------------